 object Numerical matrix with (or an object coercible to such) with samples in rows and variables as columns.
 Also takes ExpressionSet in which case the transposed expression matrix is used.
 Can also be a data frame in which case all numberic variables are used to fit the PCA. method One of the methods reported by listPcaMethods().
-Can be left missing in which case the svd PCA is chosen for data without missing values and nipalsPca for data with missing values nPcs Number of principal components to calculate. scale Scaling, see prep. center Centering, see prep. completeObs Sets the completeObs slot on the resulting pcaRes object containing the original data with but with all NAs replaced with the estimates.
-A subset of variables to use for calculating the model.
-Can be column names or subset indices.
-C۷ character naming a the type of cross-validation to be performed.
+Can be left missing in which case the svd PCA is chosen for data without missing values and nipalsPca for data with missing values nPcs Number of principal components to calculate. scale Scaling, see prep. center Centering, see prep. completeObs Sets the completeObs slot on the resulting pcaRes object containing the original data with but with all NAs replaced with the estimates. subset A subset of variables to use for calculating the model.
+Can be column names or indices.
+CV character naming a the type of cross-validation to be performed.
+Arguments to prep, the chosen pca method and Q2.